wolkwork/ci-cd-pipeline/README.md

-# CI-CD-Pipeline
+# CI/CD Pipeline

-Your go-to for Github Actions CI/CD pipelines!
+Your go-to for a Github Actions CI/CD pipeline!

+A simple Python project demonstrating CI/CD with GitHub Actions and uv package manager.